Parents – For printable packets click on either:

 What Happens in Counseling Sessions?

 Therapists will share activities and ideas that focus on learning the skills each individual child needs to improve upon.
 They talk through feelings, solve problems and provide support as kids develop new skills and confidence.
-Students are taught skills for conflict resolution, problem solving, coping skills, stress reduction, healthy peer relationships and/or education to prevent substance abuse.
+Students are taught skills for conflict resolution, problem solving, coping skills, stress reduction, healthy peer relationships and will receive counseling strategies specific to any diagnosis.

 Parents, teachers and administrators are kept appraised of the sessions to ensure all understand the reasons behind the child’s behavior and are on the same page in helping that student achieve success.
 The counselors will often work directly with teachers offering suggestions and techniques in dealing with specific students and situations and also with parents to provide a stronger continuity of support between school and home life for that child.